cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

 ## License

-The code is licensed under the New BSD License (BSD).
-See `license-circularbuffer.txt` for details.
+The code is licensed under the New BSD License (BSD) as per the original source this implementation is based upon.
+See `license.txt` for details.